Coxeter categories and quantum groups: Introduction

 \subsection{Outline of the paper}

 We begin in Section \ref{s:diagrams} by reviewing a number of combinatorial notions related to diagrams.
-We lay out the axioms of Coxeter objects in a $2$--category in Section \ref {s:dcat} and braided Coxeter categories in Section \ref{s:qcqtqba}.
-In Sections \ref{s:lba} and \ref{s:quant-lba} we produce examples of braided Coxeter categories through Drinfeld--Yetter modules over \emph{diagrammatic} Lie bialgebras and their quantisations.
-In Sections \ref{s:diag-prop} and \ref{s:univ-w-qC} we describe in terms of $\PROP$s a \emph{universal} braided pre--Coxeter structure on the category of Drinfeld--Yetter modules over a diagrammatic Lie bialgebra.
+We lay out the definition of a Coxeter object in an arbitrary $2$--category in Section \ref{s:dcat}, and of a braided Coxeter category in Section \ref{s:qcqtqba}.
+In Sections \ref{s:lba} and \ref{s:quant-lba} we produce examples of braided Coxeter categories through Drinfeld--Yetter modules over diagrammatic Lie bialgebras and their quantisations.
+In Section \ref{s:diag-prop}, we introduce a $\PROP$ which describes diagrammatic Lie bialgebras.
+In Sections \ref{s:univ alg} and \ref{s:univ pC}, we describe in terms of $\PROP$s a {universal} braided pre--Coxeter structure on the category of Drinfeld--Yetter modules over a diagrammatic Lie bialgebra.
 In Section \ref{s:qcstructure}, we apply the results from \cite{ATL1-1} to the case of a diagrammatic Lie bialgebra $\b$.
 We show in particular that the braided pre--Coxeter structure of the Etingof--Kazhdan quantisation $\Q(\b)$ is equivalent to a universal braided pre--Coxeter structure on the category of Drinfeld--Yetter modules over $\b$.
-In Section \ref{se:kmas} we review the definition and basic properties of the \KMA associated to an $n\times n$ matrix $\sfA$.
-In Section \ref{se:diagr kmas} we define extended \KM algebras which are associated to a (non--minimal) realisation of $\sfA$ of dimension $2n$.
-We show that they are naturally endowed with a structure of diagrammatic Lie bialgebras and the category of integrable Drinfeld--Yetter modules has a natural structure of symmetric braided Coxeter category.
-In Section \ref{s:qkm} we show that integrable \DYt modules over an extended quantum group has a natural structure of braided Coxeter category.
-We then apply the results from Section \ref{s:qcstructure} and we obtain the desired transport of the braided Coxeter structure of the quantum group $\DJ\g$ to the category of integrable \DYt modules for $\g$.\valeriocomment{It would be good to point out that the transferred structure is PROPic.} Finally, in the Appendix \ref{app-graph-calc} we provide an alternative description of the axiomatic of a Coxeter object in terms of the standard graphical calculus for $2$--categories.
+In Section \ref{se:kmas}, we review the definition and basic properties of the \KMA associated to an $n\times n$ matrix $\sfA$.
+In Section \ref{se:diagr kmas}, we define extended \KM algebras which are associated to a (non--minimal) realisation of $\sfA$ of dimension $2n$, and show that they are naturally endowed with a structure of diagrammatic Lie bialgebras.
+In Section \ref{s:qkm}, we show that integrable \DYt modules over an extended quantum group has a natural structure of braided Coxeter category.
+We then apply the results from Section \ref{s:qcstructure}, and obtain the desired transport of the braided Coxeter structure of the quantum group $\DJ\g$ to the category of integrable \DYt modules for $\g$.
+Finally, in Appendix \ref{app-graph-calc}, we provide an alternative description of the axioms of a Coxeter object in terms of the standard graphical calculus for $2$--categories.

 The main results of this paper first appeared in more condensed form in the preprint \cite{ATL0}.
 The latter is superseded by the present paper, and its companion \cite{ATL1-1}.